-By Notice of Appeal dated the 21st day of April 1995 the appellant appealed against the determination of the Commissioner of Valuation in fixing a rateable valuation of £18 in respect of the above described hereditament.
+By Notice of Appeal dated the 21st day of April 1995 the appellant appealed against the determination of the Commissioner of Valuation in fixing a rateable valuation of £9 in respect of the above described hereditament.

-The grounds of appeal as set out in the Notice of Appeal are that:
+The grounds of appeal as set out in the Notice of Appeal are that:-

-- (1) That the valuation is excessive, inequitable and bad in law. - (2) That proper regard should be had to Section 5 of the Valuation Act 1986. - (3) The RV is excessive by reference to any realistic estimate of net annual value. - (4) The RV should be based on 0.63% of the late 1988 rental value of £550 pa. - (5) The correct basis of adopting a fraction of the 1988 rent paid/rental value has been accepted in a number of cases including:- - (a) 1993/4 Appeal in relation to signs at Albert Quay, in Cork.
-RV of £45 reduced to £20 on the basis of 0.63% of rental value of £3,175.
+- (1) That the valuation is excessive, inequitable and bad in law. - (2) That proper regard should be had to Section 5 of the Valuation Act 1986. - (3) The RV is excessive by reference to any realistic estimate of net annual value. - (4) The RV should be based on 0.63% of the late 1988 rental value of £750 pa. - (5) The correct basis of adopting a fraction of the 1988 rent paid/rental value has been accepted in a number of cases including:- - (a) 1993/4 Appeal in relation to signs at Albert Quay, in Cork.
+RV £45 reduced to £20 on the basis of 0.63% of rental value of £3,175.

 - (b) Signs in Shannon Airport RV £50.
-The RV of £50 is based on 0.5% of a November 1988 estimated rental value of £10,000 pa. - (c) "Tennents" (formerly Sony) Sign, O'Connell Bridge House 1993/4 Annual Revision RV £300 reduced to £125 1990 rent paid £22,000 RV £125 = 0.63% of £19,850 - (6) In most cases it is possible to arrive at the rental value of a station for advertising purposes by having regard to the evidence of passing rents and in this case there is primary evidence of a passing 1990 rent of £700 for the sign in question.
-Evidence of market rents paid for other signs in the general are can be supplied, if necessary. - (7) Rents paid for advertising stations are primarily for the advertising rights and relate to a licence which gives the Advertiser (David Allen) the exclusive right to displaying advertisements on or erecting panels or structures for the display of advertisements on premises in the position described together with the right of access for the purpose of erecting, maintaining, replacing and renewing the panels, structures and advertisements. - (8) Most rateable valuations in Dublin city are based on 0.63% of late 1988 rental values and the rateable valuation on this and other advertising stations in the city should be on a similar basis and not on the basis of the old mid 1980's temporary artificial arrangement.
+The RV of £50 is based on 0.5% of a November 1988 estimated rental value of £10,000 pa. - (c) "Tennents" (Formerly Sony) Sign, O'Connell Bridge House 1993/4 Annual Revision RV £300 reduced to £125 1990 Rent paid - £22,000 RV £125 = 0.63% of £19,850

+(6) In most cases it is possible to arrive at the rental value of a station for advertising purposes by having regard to the evidence of passing rents and in this case there is primary evidence of a passing 1988 rent of £750 for the sign in question.
+Evidence of market rents paid for other signs in the general area can be supplied, if necessary.

+- (7) Rents paid for advertising stations are primarily for the advertising rights and relate to a licence which gives the Advertiser (David Allen) the exclusive right of displaying advertisements on the premises in the position described together with the right of access for the purpose of erecting, maintaining, replacing and renewing the panels, structures and advertisements. - (8) Most rateable valuations in Dublin city are based on 0.63% of late 1988 rental values and the rateable valuation on this and other advertising stations in the city should be on a similar basis and not on the basis of the old mid 1980's temporary artificial arrangements.

-Prior to hearing of this appeal it was agreed that this appeal and three other appeals involving the same parties, namely VA95/1/038, VA95/1/040 and VA95/1/041 to be heard together.
+Prior to hearing of this appeal it was agreed that this appeal and three other appeals involving the same parties, namely VA95/1/038, VA95/1/039 and VA95/1/041 to be heard together.
 It is proposed to give separate judgments in each appeal but common reference shall be made to all four appeals in the course of the greater part of each judgment.